 - The Property Ombudsman

 There are organizations that enforce a code of conduct on their members, which ensures they will act within the law and ethical practices of their industry.
-Also, each organisations provides a method to complain against any of their members, if they are not following the established guidelines.
+Also, each organisation provides a method to complain against any of their members, if they are not following the established guidelines.

 #4.
 Check if the Deposit is Protected